hasanmoudud/geocompr/main.md

 To model landslide susceptibility, we need some predictors.
 Terrain attributes are frequently associated with landsliding [@muenchow_geomorphic_2012], and these can be computed from the digital elevation model (`dem`) using R-GIS bridges (see Chapter \@ref(gis)).
-We leave it as an exercise to the reader to compute the following terrain attribute rasters and extract the corresponding values to our landslide/non-landslide data frame (see exercises):
+We leave it as an exercise to the reader to compute the following terrain attribute rasters and extract the corresponding values to our landslide/non-landslide dataframe (see exercises; we also provide the resulting dataframe via the **spDataLarge** package, see further below):

 - `slope`: slope angle (°).
 - `cplan`: plan curvature (rad m^−1^) expressing the convergence or divergence of a slope and thus water flow.